Is Oatmeal Good for Weight Loss? Learn From a Dietitian

 Here are some ways you can start eating oatmeal more regularly.

-For breakfast, mix about a cup of dry oats or instant oatmeal into a bowl, and then add two cups of dairy or plant-based milk.
+For breakfast, I like to mix about a cup of dry oats or instant oatmeal into a bowl.
+I add two cups of almond milk, as it's my favorite.

 Cook it in the microwave for about two minutes, and then add some nut butter and half a cup of fresh fruit.